Ivy-21/RTML_Lab/README.md

 # RTML_Lab
-This repo is my RTML Lab from AIT 2022 January sem.
+This repo is my RTML (Recent Trending in Machine Learning)Lab from AIT 2022 January sem.